-41. In addition to the DSS Manual, the UNON/DSS Standard Operating Procedure3 (SOP) regulates the carriage of firearms.
+41. In addition to the DSS Manual, the UNON/DSS Standard Operating Procedure (SOP) regulates the carriage of firearms.
 Section 6 of the SOP provides that Security Officers are required to make every possible effort to maintain their Weapons Authorization Card and that all personnel are required to attend the annual Firearms Qualification Exercise.
 Failure to attend the exercise leads to revocation of firearms carry status and other relevant administrative procedures.

-3 Approved 26 May 2012.
+&lt;sup>3 Approved 26 May 2012.

-42. Section 12 of the SOP stipulates that members of the service are required to attend the Annual Firearms Qualification Exercise regularly to maintain their skill levels at arms, marksmanship and to help them achieve the required standard for a United Nations Firearms Permit.

-43. At UNON, the host country's Firearms Bureau issues weapons permits to Univer Wailon personnel who successfully pass the yearly qualification exercise for firearms.
-Both the host country permit and the United Nations Weapons Authorization on complied with the time limits for requesting management review of that decision.
+- 42. Section 12 of the SOP stipulates that members of the service are required to attend the Annual Firearms Qualification Exercise regularly to maintain their skill levels at arms, marksmanship and to help them achieve the required standard for a United Nations Firearms Permit. - 43.
+At UNON, the host country's Firearms Bureau issues weapons permits to United Nations per Control of the Chief Control of the Chief complied with the time limits for requesting management review of that decision.
 The Application is therefore receivable.